-- 401. All personnel subject to Medical Discharge (MD), both those who are Wounded, Injured and Sick (WIS) and those who are likely to be discharged from the Services on medical grounds, are able to access resettlement entitlements at an earlier stage than for other SLs. - 402.
-There is one resettlement policy process that applies to all personnel who are subject to MD28.
-There are different levels of support and timing of access is dependent on the need of the individual and sS procedures29. - 403.
-In order for the policy and process described in this Section to be applied to those SP either undergoing MD, or being considered likely to be MD, such personnel will need to register with the CTP.
-The RAB is mandatory (see para 215a (1)), but it is their personal choice to register with the CTP or not, and there is no requirement to do so.
-However, where an individual exercises their right not to register with the CTP, they will be unable to access the CTP employment support mechanisms and SSP support described in this Section.
-If the individual does not wish to register with the CTP, this fact must be recorded on their JPA record which is updated when a potential Medical Discharge (MD) attends the mandatory RAB. - 404.
-The underlying assumption of this policy is that most personnel will resettle within the UK where there is comprehensive National Health Service (NHS) cover.
-Those wishing to settle overseas30 should acquaint themselves with the local health provision and be aware of their liability for any associated costs. - 405.
-MD SLs achieve the best outcomes by engaging with their resettlement provision at the earliest opportunity.
+401. All personnel subject to Medical Discharge (MD), both those who are Wounded, Injured and Sick (WIS) and those who are likely to be discharged from the Services on medical grounds, are able to access resettlement entitlements at an earlier stage than for other SL.

+402. There is one resettlement policy process that applies to all personnel who are subject to MD.
+There are different levels of support and timing of access is dependent on the need of the individual and sS procedures.

+403. In order for the policy and process described in this Section to be applied to those SP either undergoing MD, or being considered likely to be MD, such personnel will need to register with the CTP.
+The RAB is mandatory (see para 215a (1)), and Service Leavers' contact details are automatically passed to the CTP to ensure all Service Leavers have access to CTP services.
+SLs can only opt-out of CTP services by informing their CTP career consultant.

+404. The underlying assumption of this policy is that most personnel will resettle within the UK where there is comprehensive National Health Service (NHS) cover.
+Those wishing to settle overseas should acquaint themselves with the local health provision and be aware of their liability for any associated costs.

+405. MD SL achieve the best outcomes by engaging with their resettlement provision at the earliest opportunity.
 The CoC is responsible for ensuring that individuals are loaded into resettlement at the earliest appropriate opportunity.